 Q. Can I get consolidated reporting across all of my sub-tenants?

-A. Consolidated reporting across the companies you manage is not available for the Micrsoft 365 admin center reports at this time.
-However, this can be done via remote Windows PowerShell or the reporting web service.
+A. Consolidated reporting across the companies you manage is not available for the Microsoft 365 admin center reports at this time.
+However, you can do this by using remote Windows PowerShell or the Office 365 Reporting web service.